fbpx

 Highlights

-• Wander around Rome's famous landmarks including the Colosseum, Vatican City, Sistine Chapel, St Peter's Basilica and much more.
-This is a city where you'll be able to tick a lot off your bucket list.
+• Wander around Rome's famous landmarks including the Colosseum (one of the Seven Wonders of the World), Vatican City, the Sistine Chapel, St Peter's Basilica and much more.

-• The floating city of Venice is one place you’ll be happy to get lost in.
-The city's maze of alleyways, canals and lagoon islands lead to over 130 churches, all with their own distinct character.
+• Get lost in the floating city of Venice.
+The maze of alleyways, canals and lagoon islands lead to over 130 churches, all with their own distinct character.

-• Learn to make the king of comfort food – pasta – by hand in Bologna.
+• Learn to make the king of all comfort foods – pasta, of course – by hand in Bologna.
+Then, tuck into your creations for dinner with your group and friendly host.

 Itinerary